klee166/crypto_comp_project/README.md

 2. tokenizer.py: use nltk.tokenize package to tokenize the content of myfile.txt; write to myfile.raw.

 3. stemmer.py: use nltk.tokenize package to tokenize the content of myfile.txt first and then use nltk Porter Stemmers to stem each token; write to myfile.stemmed.

+4. similarity.py: Outputs pairwise cosine similarity in a matrix form and uses (k-mean clustering and agglomerative clustering to separate these data into different clusters